How to Conduct Your Oral Histories

 - Make sure your interviewee is comfortable with their story being shared with the world.

-- All the people in your group who were on the recording and the interviewee must sign and date the consent form.
+- Both you and the interviewee must sign and date the consent form.

 - Typing your name is not sufficient to donate the oral history.

-- They/you all MUST write, or electronically sign the signature.
+- They MUST write or electronically sign their own signature.

 Recording the Interview

 - Figure out which application you will be using to record the interview.